martinrist/typescript-knowledgebase/wiki/Interfaces.md

     hasBoth.method();           // Also OK
     ```

+- General guidance on using method syntax vs property syntax:
+    - Use method syntax if you know the underlying function may refer to `this`,
+      most commonly for instances of classes.
+    - Use property syntax otherwise.

 - Interfaces can also be used to define function types, by providing a _call
   signature_, which looks similar to a method signature, but has no name: